-Many people conveniently forget that their favourite newspaper is available for six or ten Indian Rupees only because the advertisers are paying for it as readers pay only 5% of the production cost.
-This applies to television as well- producing a programme and airing it is costly and it can be beamed free of cost only if advertisers are there to pay for showing their ads in between popular programs.
+How often have you heard people say there is nothing to read in the newspapers or magazines?
+They are full of ads, and there are no ad blockers to avoid them.
+Haven’t you seen TV viewers getting upset over too many ads coming in between a popular program?
+Many people conveniently forget that their favorite newspaper is available for six or ten Indian Rupees only because the advertisers are paying for it, as readers pay only 5% of the production cost.
+This applies to television as well.
+Producing a program and airing it is costly, and it can be beamed free of cost only if advertisers are there to pay for showing their ads in between popular programs.

-It may also be noted that creatively produced advertising is not about sales alone but informing and educative as well.
+One may also note that creatively produced advertising is not about sales alone but informing and educative.

-In the web world too, until a few years ago, visitors had to see ad images popping up either to cover the whole page or appearing on top, side or bottom of a page and had to close it to get a better view of the contents of the page.
+In the web world, too, until a few years ago, visitors had to see ad images popping up either to cover the whole page or appear on the top, side, or bottom of a page, and they must close it to get a better view of the contents of the page.
 Such pop-up ads became a trend as normal display ads did not get enough clicks to justify the costs involved.

 The advent of ad blockers

-The internet users on desktop, laptop and mobile have the option to block the advertisements by installing ad blocker apps.
-The popularity of it can be gauged from the data that there are 22 million ad bockers that are active now preventing ads from opening up when users surf the web.
+Internet users on desktops, laptops, and mobile can block advertisements by installing ad blocker apps.
+Its popularity can be gauged from the data that 22 million ad blockers are active now, preventing ads from opening up when users surf the web.

-The primary aim of internet is to enable a comfortable browsing experience for users and therefore Google chrome, Internet Explorer and Firefox all provide the facility to block ads.
-Ad blockers have caused $22 bn loss for publishers annually even as marketers are trying new ways the reach their target audience.
+The primary aim of the internet is to enable a comfortable browsing experience for users, and therefore Google Chrome, Internet Explorer, and Firefox all provide the facility to block ads.
+Ad blockers have caused a $22 bn loss for publishers annually, even as marketers try new ways to reach their target audience.